 Finally, Amerindians believe they know where they are in this great evolutionary process of unfoldment.
 Our humanity on this earth, they say, has gone through only a portion of the full course.
 Native American traditions tell of four previous great racial and geological eras, sometimes speaking of our present as a fifth era.
 The Mayans and Nahuatls spoke of four earlier "suns" or cycles, the present or fifth sun to be superseded by yet another (Laurette Sejourne, Burning Water: Thought and Religion in Ancient Mexico, Vanguard Press, 1956; p.
 157).
 The Zunis of New Mexico aver that they are in the fifth world, while the Hopis of Arizona say they have "one foot" in the fifth world.
 The Andean Incas of the Conquest era, some four hundred years ago, had a tradition of four previous runas (man, race, humanity) culminating in the appearance of the Ayar-Inca peoples of our own time (Felipe Guaman Poma de Ayala, Nueva Corónzica y Buen Gobierno, passim).
 The Winnebago of Wisconsin preserve a tradition of four major cycles in their prehistory (Paul Radin, The Road of Life and Death, pp. 54-6), as do the Sioux of the western plains states.
 These latter speak of the White Buffalo Woman, their avatar or great teacher.
 This personage is said to have told their ancestors that she contained four ages, visited humanity in each, and at the end of the present age would return (Brown, p.
 9) — presumably at the beginning of the next or sixth age.
 All these expressions seem to confirm that the human race is now somewhere near to or in the fifth of a seven-staged trek.
 This tradition again agrees remarkably with the modern theosophical teaching of seven major or root-races, our present humanity being said to be in the fifth root-race, although composed of peoples of both fourth- and fifth-race antecedents.
 Most Amerindian versions of this tradition are silent regarding future racial experiences, though such are implied.
 Only Hopi teachers appear openly to state that there are still several of these "worlds" or long racial cycles ahead for us, until humanity as a whole — or at least the worthy portion of it — can return to the plane or world of the "creator" or manifest One, before passing from thence into the Great Mystery of the highest worlds.

-(Reprinted from Sunrise magazine, November, 1976.
+(From Sunrise magazine, November, 1976.
 Copyright © by Theosophical University Press)